kroketio/quart-keycloak/README.md

 ### Using different IdPs

-Previously this extension was known as `quart-session-openid` and made an effort to support multiple OpenID Providers (from different companies/projects) but it turns out that everyone has their own interpretation of the OpenID spec, so IdPs tend to vary which causes breakage.
-Even between Keycloak versions there are small (but breaking) changes - so it was decided to narrow the scope and focus on modern versions of Keycloak.
+Previously this extension was known as `quart-session-openid` and made an effort to support multiple OpenID servers but it turns out that everyone has their own interpretation of the OpenID spec so IdPs tended to vary which caused breakage.
+Even between Keycloak versions there are small (but breaking) changes - so it was decided to narrow the scope, rebrand to `quart-keycloak` and focus on modern Keycloak versions.

 ### Will you support OIDC feature $x?